meganz/MEGAchat/Readme.md

 configured to treat warnings as errors).
 Therefore you need to install JDK 6 (unless already done).
 Export JAVA_HOME to point to the JDK installation:
 `export JAVA_HOME=/usr/lib/jvm/java-6-openjdk`
+Install dependencies by running `build/install-build-deps-android.sh`
+However this script seems to install far too many unnecessary packages such as apache2 or firefox localization packs.
+So you may want to try to manually install dependencies, especially if you have done a native platform build before on this machine, in which case you may already have most dependencies.

 ### Configure the build ###
 We need to set some env variables before proceeding with running the config scripts.